RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 #### And TypeScript...

 Augmented Reality headset and gloves connected to each other.
-This system recognizes what we're doing in real time and makes sure we don't do "mistakes".
+This system recognizes what we're doing in real time and makes sure we don't make "mistakes".
 For example, we don't hammer wood nails into anything but wood.
 Or that we don't saw off a piece of wood with a metal hacksaw.
 It would be so wrong!

 So sometimes instead of making some elegant and fast solution we find ourselves searching for the right instrument to do the job.
 Like the manual says.
 Works best with Angular.